-Cost of revenue (exclusive of depreciation and amortization).
-Cost of revenue (exclusive of depreciation and amortization) primarily consists of hosting fees and data costs for both Programmatic and Performance activities, as well as media costs for Performance activities that are directly attributable to revenue generated by the

-Company and based on the revenue share arrangements with audience and content partners.
-Our cost of revenue (exclusive of depreciation and amortization) for the years ended December 31, 2020 and 2019 are not directly comparable as a result of the revenue recognition presentation change.
+Cost of revenues (exclusive of depreciation and amortization).
+Cost of revenues (exclusive of depreciation and amortization) primarily consists of hosting fees and data costs for both Programmatic and Performance activities, as well as media costs for Performance activities that are directly attributable to revenue generated by the Company and based on the revenue share arrangements with audience and content partners.
+Our cost of revenues (exclusive of depreciation and amortization) for the years ended December 31, 2020 and 2019 are not directly comparable as a result of the revenue recognition presentation change.
 Effective January 1, 2020, we no longer include the costs of acquiring publishers' advertising space that is purchased by advertisers via our Programmatic end-to-end solution in our cost of revenue, which is consistent with our change in revenue recognition.
-See "-Critical Accounting Policies, Judqments and Estimates-Revenue Recognition" for information regarding the revenue recognition presentation change.
+See "-Critical Accounting Policies, Judgments and Estimates-Revenue Recognition" for information regarding the revenue recognition presentation change.

 Research and development expenses.
-Research and development expenses consist primarily of compensation and related costs for personnel responsible for the research and development of new and existing products and services and amortization of certain intangible assets.
+Research and development expenses consist primarily of compensation and related costs for personnel responsible for the research and development of new and existing products and services.
 Where required, development expenditures are capitalized in accordance with the Company's standard internal capitalized development policy in accordance with IAS 38.
 All research costs are expensed when incurred.

 Selling and marketing expenses.
-Selling and marketing expenses primarily consist of compensation and related costs for personnel engaged in customer service, sales and sales support functions, as well as advertising and promotional expenditures and amortization of certain intangible assets.
+Selling and marketing expenses primarily consist of compensation and related costs for personnel engaged in customer service, sales and sales support functions, as well as advertising and promotional expenditures.